Potatiskatt/School_Projects/README.md

 Human apocalypse
   A simple shoot'em up where the player controls a unicorn and shoots zombies.
 Made in C# using Visual studio during my third and final year at Gymnasium Skövde Västerhöjd.

+Snake
+  A simple snake game I made during my first year at Univeristy of Skövde.
+Made in Java using Eclipse.